adambware/dotfiles-playbook/README.md

 - No files will be created or modified
 - No Homebrew updates will be performed
 - No system settings will be changed
+- No shell commands are executed (including Oh My Zsh, pyenv, nvm, etc.)
+- No pip/gem/npm packages will be installed
+- No third-party scripts are downloaded or run

+All tasks in the playbook have been carefully reviewed to respect check mode.
+The playbook uses:

+- `when: not ansible_check_mode` to skip shell commands or operations that could modify the system
+- Built-in Ansible modules that natively support check mode
+- Proper conditionals to ensure idempotence

 This is useful for previewing what would happen during a real run and is completely safe to use.